bpepple/last-shout/README.rst

 Quick Description
 -----------------

-A command line tool to tweet a user's top artist statistics from Last.fm to Twitter.
+A command line tool to tweet a user's top artist statistics from Last.fm to Twitter and Mastodon.

 Installation
 ------------